Agencies Responsible for regulating drones in Jamaica

 Notes for operating Commercial Drone Services in Jamaica

-The JCAA considers the following in a Professional Category akin to Commercial Use elsewhere.
+The JCAA considers the following in a Professional Category similar to Commercial Use elsewhere.

 All professional operators must apply to the JCAA for a Special Aerial Work Permit before each flight.

 All Drone operators in this category must:

 - Apply to the JCAA in writing for approval, providing all details of the intended operation.

 - Do not fly the aircraft unless the Authority has received written permission stating any applicable restrictions or conditions.
 Having received approval, the professional operator must observe and comply with all the conditions included in the permit to exercise the authority provided to operate a UAV.